ganeshgautam-official/End-to-End-Yelp-Review-Sentiment-Analysis/README.md

 ## 📄 Project Overview
-This project focuses on building an end-to-end data pipeline for processing Yelp Review data for sentiment analysis and business insights generation.
+This project focuses on building an end-to-end data pipeline for processing Yelp Review data, which will be used for sentiment analysis and business insight generation.
 It covers data engineering tasks such as extraction, transformation, storage, and ingestion into Snowflake, followed by SQL-based analytics using a User-Defined Function (UDF) for sentiment classification.
 At the final stage, data analysis was performed by answering 10 key business questions, utilizing SQL Window Functions, Subqueries, Joins, Common Table Expressions (CTEs), and Grouping techniques to extract meaningful insights from the processed data.